Semarang: Modern city (1870–1922)

 NIS company head office (Gedung Lawang Sewu), Semarang, Dutch East Indies.

 A Chinese house in Semarang at the turn of the 20th century.

 Aerial picture of Old Semarang area in the 1920s.

 Old 0-6-0 locomotive next to the Lawang Sewu building.

 Japanese occupation and early independence

 The Japanese military occupied the city, along with the rest of Java, in 1942, during the Pacific War of World War II.
 During that time, Semarang was headed by a military governor called a Shiko, and two vice governors known as Fuku Shiko.
 One of the vice governors was appointed from Japan, and the other was "chosen" from the local population.

 After Indonesian independence in 1945, Semarang became the capital of Central Java on 18 August 1945, headed by Mr. Moch.Ichsan.

+On the afternoon of 17 August 1945, news of the Proclamation of Indonesian Independence reached Semarang.
+At 12:30 p.m. the following day, activists, youth, politicians, indigenous government officials, and other community leaders—including Mr. KRT Wongsonegoro, Subandrio, and Ibnu Parna—gathered in Purusara (Pusat Rumah Sakit Rakyat, People's Central Hospital) (present day Kariadi Hospital) to discuss their response to the proclamation.
+The meeting resolved to establish a local government under the authority of the Republic of Indonesia, with Wongsonegoro as its head.
+The outcome of this assembly was published in the Sinar Baru newspaper on 19 August 1945.

 Military history

 It also became the site of a battle (Five days battle, Pertempuran lima hari) between the new Indonesian military and Japanese soldiers in October 1945.
 Shortly after that, what had been the Indonesia-conducted Ambarawa, Magelang, and Ungaran offensives reached Semarang city on 15 December 1945, causing an 87-day battle that swept away the British and Dutch military completely.